iterative/dvc.org/content/docs/user-guide/running-dvc-on-windows.md

 ## Enable symbolic links

+> This is done automatically by the DVC's Windows
+> [installer](/doc/install/windows) (requires log off and on again).

-A major feature of DVC requires file links for [optimization](/doc/user-guide/large-dataset-optimization) purposes.
+Major features of DVC require file links for [optimization](/doc/user-guide/large-dataset-optimization) purposes.
 In Windows, symlinks are available but the
 [Create symbolic links](<https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn221947(v=ws.11)>)
-privilege has to be enabled (using the _Local Security Policy_ console, for example).
-It's enabled for the _Administrators_ group by default, so running `dvc` in a terminal as an admin should do the trick for occasional use.
+user privilege is needed.
+It's granted to the _Administrators_ group by default, so running `dvc` in a terminal as an admin is an option, for occasional use.
+For regular users, it can be granted using the _Local Security Policy_ console.

-> Note that DVC's Windows [installer](/doc/install/windows) enables symlink
-> permissions automatically by default.

 ## Whitelist in Windows Security